-On December 17, 2001, the Company filed with the SEC a Current Report on Form 8-K reporting, under Item 5, that on December 13, 2001, it had completed a first closing on its private placement of units consisting of one share of common stock, par value \$0.01 per share and a warrant to purchase one share of Celsion common stock, at a price of \$0.50 per unit.
+On January 11, 2002, the Company filed with the SEC a Current Report on Form 8-K reporting, under Item 5, that on January 9, 2002 it completed its private placement (the "Offering") of units ("Units") consisting of one share of common stock, par value \$0.01 per share and a warrant to purchase one share of Celsion common stock, at a price of \$0.50 per Unit.
+The Current Report included a press release reporting on completion of the Offering.